-The College has put in place a number of strategies and measures to ensure the safety and well being of all our students.
+The College has a number of strategies and measures to ensure the safety and well-being of all our students.
 The College aims to deal with welfare issues as quickly and effectively through the use of the College Discipline Policy.
-All stakeholders, including teachers, students, parents, caregivers and members of the wider community have a responsibility to work together in addressing student welfare.
+All stakeholders, including teachers, students, parents, caregivers and members of the wider community, have a responsibility to work together in addressing student welfare.

 - Student Mentoring Program

 The Premiers’ Reading Challenge for 2020 has officially begun!
 The Challenge is a wonderful way to foster a love for reading.
 Students must finish and log 20 to 30 books (depending on their age) to complete the Challenge successfully before it closes on August 30.
 We...

 On Tuesday 25 February, the Year 8 students visited the Sydney Jewish Museum as part of their studies in English.
 At the Museum, the students were welcomed by Dr Simon Holloway who is an Education Officer at the Sydney Jewish Museum and a lecturer at the University of...

 On Monday 2 March, Year 1 & 2 had a special visitor from the local police as part of their studies outlining roles and responsibilities.
 Senior Constable Jennings spoke to the students about the different duties police officers have, identifying safe adults and...